MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 You might not be ready for fine-tuning if:

-- You haven't identified a dataset yet.
+- An appropriate dataset hasn't been identified.
 - The dataset format doesn't match the model that you want to fine-tune.

-### How will you measure the quality of your fine-tuned model?
+### How can you measure the quality of your fine-tuned model?

 There isn't a single right answer to this question, but you should have clearly defined goals for what success with fine-tuning looks like.
 Ideally, this effort shouldn't just be qualitative.
 It should include quantitative measures of success, like using a holdout set of data for validation, in addition to user acceptance testing or A/B testing the fine-tuned model against a base model.